Realistic Unsupervised CLIP Fine-tuning with Universal Entropy Optimization: Introduction

 \section{Introduction}

 Vision-language models (VLMs) \citep{radford2021learning,li2022blip,jia2021scaling,li2022supervision} pre-trained on web-scale image-text pairs have exhibited robust zero-shot prediction capabilities, which have recently attracted increasing attention from the research community.
 As an example, Contrastive Language-Image Pretraining (CLIP) \citep{radford2021learning} leverages a contrastive objective to obtain a modality-agnostic embedding space in which the paired images and texts are pulled closer and unpaired images and texts are pushed apart.
-Subsequently, CLIP can perform zero-shot visual prediction by matching the embeddings of test images and prompt-based textual descriptions (\eg, ``a photo of a [CLASS]'' and ``this is a picture of a [CLASS]''), merely requiring the names of all the semantic classes in downstream tasks.
+Then zero-shot classification is performed by matching the embeddings of test images and prompt-based textual descriptions (\eg, ``a photo of a [CLASS]'' and ``a picture of a [CLASS]''), merely requiring the names of all the semantic classes in downstream tasks.

 Apart from the extensive research dedicated to the pre-training stage, numerous studies \citep{zhou2022learning,zhang2022tip,bahng2022exploring} have concentrated on adapting VLMs to specific downstream tasks by using task-specific labeled data.
 This fine-tuning paradigm empowers VLMs to bridge both data and task gaps, leading to improved performance in recognition tasks.
 In addition to multi-class classification, these pioneering strategies have also been harnessed in a spectrum of computer vision tasks, including ordinal regression \citep{li2022ordinalclip}, point cloud understanding \citep{zhang2022pointclip}, and dense prediction \citep{rao2022denseclip}.
 When considering fine-tuning setups, most efforts have primarily revolved around fully supervised and few-shot supervised learning scenarios.
-To pursue annotation efficiency and scalability, several recent studies \citep{huang2022unsupervised,shu2022test,tanwisuth2023pouf} have delved into the realm of unsupervised fine-tuning for VLMs, remarkably achieving performance on par with few-shot supervised approaches.
+To pursue annotation efficiency and scalability, several recent studies \citep{huang2022unsupervised,shu2022test,tanwisuth2023pouf} have delved into the realm of unsupervised fine-tuning, remarkably achieving performance on par with few-shot supervised approaches.
 However, they still demand a priori knowledge of class names associated with ground truth labels, limiting their applicability in diverse real-world scenarios.